Cost of LivingUpdated May 2026

 How does Atlanta compare to other south cities?

-Among southern cities in our database, Atlanta ranks near the middle for cost of living.
+Among southern cities in our database, Atlanta ranks on the higher end for cost of living.
 Nearby alternatives include Sandy Springs and Roswell.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Atlanta?